aqarios/luna-model/README.md

 cargo build --release
 ```

-To compile AqModels with default features (for rust usage only).
+To compile LunaModel with default features (for rust usage only).

 #### Adjust Build Options (Optional)

-You have the following options for compiling the AqModels Rust source code.
+You have the following options for compiling the LunaModel Rust source code.
 By default
 no feature is enabled.

 - **transformations**: To compile with transformations.